katcipis/katcipis.github.io/_posts/drafts/go-object-model.md

 on the outer scope, this will associate the **a** variable to the newly created function, it has a reference to **a** and can manipulate it.

-This is a mind bender if you are just used to objects as a mean to managing state, and also the only thing that can be instantiated (actually it is odd to C programmers too, since functions are a static construction in C).
+This is a mind bender if you are used to only use objects as a mean to managing state (actually it is odd to most C programmers too, since functions are a static construction in C).

 In Go, functions are instantiated all the time, here goes another version of this example that makes it explicit that we are actually instantiating